wiremock/api-template-library/here.com-positioning/index.md

 ---
 slug: "here-com-positioning"
-name: "HERE Network Positioning API v2"
+title: "HERE Network Positioning API v2"
 provider: "here.com"
 description: "Positioning API accepts requests with radio network measurements and\
   \ replies with corresponding location estimate.
 For more details and examples, see\